Voting options for people with disability

 Some polling places will have video magnifiers available for use by electors with vision impairment on polling day.
 Ballot papers are placed on a reading tray, and the ballot paper image is magnified and displayed on the monitor.

 Better Hearing Cards

 All polling places are supplied with Better Hearing Counter Cards.
 These cards are placed at issuing points.
-They are a tool used to help:

 All polling places have hand-held magnifying sheets, which are available upon request.
 Magnifying sheets enlarge the text on the ballot papers.

 Desktop voting screens are available at every polling place.
 These voting screens are at a height that can be used by a person using a wheelchair.
 The desktop voting screens also enable electors to vote sitting down if required.

 Easy-grip triangular pencils are available for electors who have difficulty holding or writing with standard pencils.